 The MBAD African Bead Museum has been described as “a true jewel in the city of Detroit”.
 Simultaneously outsider art, African interpretive cosmology and urban renovation, the walk-though murals and small bead shop draw hundreds of tourists every year.
 But there is no local source for the beads; “make your own beading” kits and workshops use plastic.
 This project will combine the African traditions of generative economy with contemporary technology design to create an African Futurist greenhouse.

-Finally we should note the work from the terrific team of students in Engineering 450, who carried out a thermal and mechanical stress analysis in this report, examining how to keep our plants warm and safe in Michigan winters.
+Finally we should note the work from the terrific teams of UM students in our Stamps class “Design for Generative Justice“, who created the grow boxes in the background above, and those in Engineering 450, who carried out a thermal and mechanical stress analysis in this report, examining how to keep our plants warm and safe in Michigan winters.